 4. Move beyond manual recovery runbooks which create complexity and high failure rates.
 Instead, you should have the ability to generate and update recovery runbooks on demand.

 5. In these dynamic times, be sure you have a flexible, “low code” platform.
-It makes it easier to configure to specific customer environments, tooling, and even custom workflows.
+It makes it easier to configure to specific customer environments, tooling, and even custom workstreams.

 See how TransitionManager orchestrates complex data center and hybrid cloud migrations and establishes a dynamic, resilient IT environment: